lionseatpython/blog/_posts/2023-05-28-Fixing-the-builtin-round-method.md

 ---
-title: "FIXING-THE-BUILTIN-round-METHOD"
+title: "FIXING THE BUILTIN `round` METHOD"
 date: 2023-05-28
 ---
 ## The default `round()` behavior
-The builtin `round()` method in Python can cyeid some unexpected results that may catch a new user off-guard.
+The builtin `round()` method in Python can yeild some unexpected results that may catch a new user off-guard.

 The syntax is `round(number, ndigits)`.
 Where: